 Falls can be painful, but for seniors, a fall can cause catastrophic effects, such as a fractured hip, something that can lead to even more health concerns.
 As many as one in four seniors who experience a fractured hip lose their lives within six months of the injury – a terribly disturbing, yet preventable fact.
 For these reasons, it is crucial to take measures in the home to help prevent senior falls.

 Just a few simple modifications to a senior’s home can foster a safer environment and help reduce the risk for dangerous senior falls.
-Below are some simple home modification ideas from CareFor, provider of home care assistance in Austin, TX and the nearby area, to help keep the seniors you love safe from falling.
+Below are some simple home modification ideas from CareFor, provider of Austin senior care in the nearby area, to help keep the seniors you love safe from falling.